 If your trip to New York lasts more than one week, I highly recommend that you visit Washington DC, the Capital of the United-States.

-Even if Washington DC is 223 miles (or 360 km) from New York, I truly think that’s one of those cities you must visit in USA.
+Even if Washington DC is 223 miles (or 360 km) from New York, I genuinely think that’s one of those cities you must visit in the USA.

 You have many options to get there:

-Either by your own means including: a rental car, a tour operator specialized in organizing trips from A to Z or train with Amtrak.
+Either by your means, including a rental car, a tour operator specialized in organizing trips from A to Z, or the train with Amtrak.

 If you enjoy your freedom and want to go for a little adventure and not behave like other tourists, then rent a car!!!